jeremymv2/env_pinning/README.md

 should NOT contain any attribute overrides and anything other than one run_list entry: the Role Cookbook.
 This is important because Chef Roles are not versioned.
-Changing a Chef Role immediately affects ALL nodes across all environments.
-Allow the Role Cookbook to version the run_list and dependency pinnnings.
+Changing a Chef Role immediately affects ALL nodes across all environments that have the Role applied.
+Instead, allow the Role Cookbook to version the run_list and dependency pinnnings.

-Example Role:
+Example Chef Role:
 ```
 {
   "name": "acme-finance-web",